 Phase 1 – Learning from best practices

 We’re in at time of growing interests and ambitions regarding the Dutch landscape, also when it comes to Dutch politics and planning.
 In addition to vision and design, these ambitions require funds.
 Investing in the landscape is high on the agenda because of climate change, preservation of cultural history and the stimulation of healthy living and a good economic establishment climate.

 Dutch landscape initiatives, public or private, can learn from each other’s financing practice as well as from good examples in other countries.
 Despite the tradition of privately funded estates in the 17th century, the Netherlands is not very experienced when it comes to contemporary ways of private financing of landscape.
 Sharing landscape experience has been the motivation for our program ‘Landschap als Vestigingsvoorwaarde’, including publications such as Blind Spot, a lively Community of Practice (CoP) and events such as the Landscape Triennial.

 “In the Netherlands, everyone expects two things to be always free of charge: the weather and the landscape.” – Nicole Hoven, Vereniging Natuurmonumenten (in Spot On, 2017)

 Donation, crowdfunding or business model

 The 12 practices are divided in the categories donation, crowdfunding and business model.
+On July 16th 2020, we organized an Landvestors expert meeting, with keynote speaker Kjell Schmidt of the Regionalpark Rhein Main, among 30 other landscape and financial experts.
 Lessons learned and results of the expert meeting are combined in a compact handbook.
+Some of the conclusions: